 Delays occur when applicants cannot appear for a Subject Interview or long queuing time.
 Other potential problems arise when required data is missing or inaccurate on the application form for security clearance.
 Errors on the fingerprint submission can also slow the process down and create more complications for the applicant.
 To ensure that your application is quickly processed, you may need to pursue help from an experienced security clearance lawyer.
 At our firm, we help our clients provide correct data and accurate information on their forms.

 From our experience, we have found that proofing the information can be overwhelming for applicants, which is why we handle all the paperwork and confirm that all necessary documents are included before you submit anything.
-We will work with you to clarify all details and find information you may have overlooked from your past.
+We will work with you to clarify all details and find the information you may have overlooked from your past.
 It is important to include beneficial references, medical history and past employment information that is portrayed in a positive light.
 When you work with McCormack & McCormack, you can rest assured that our experienced legal team will protect your application process and your future career.
-For a free consultation, contact us today.